Swedish Model Anna Nystrom Shows Off Pert Bum In Cheetah Print Mini Dress On Instagram

 Swedish bombshell Anna Nystrom showed off her fierce figure on Instagram on Sunday with a photo of herself wearing a cheetah print mini skirt with black stiletto heels.
 It looks like Nystrom decided that the dress was enough of a show-stopper, as she appears to have opted not to accessorize the look with jewelry.
 She wears her long blond locks around her shoulders, though, which do a great job of framing her face.

 Several of her 7.7 million fans seemed very appreciative of her fashion choices.
-The photo currently has over 51,000 likes and close to 1,000 comments, as of writing.
+The photo currently has over 51,000 likes and close to 1,000 comments, as of this writing.
 Most of the commenters gushed over the beauty of the photo.
 One infatuated fan even compared her to a popular Game Of Thrones character.

 “Looking like the shredded version of Daenerys Targaryen from GoT!“ he wrote.